Millennial Day Theory

 The Millennial day theory, the Millennium sabbath hypothesis, or the Sabbath millennium theory, is a theory in Christian eschatology in which the Second Coming of Christ will occur 6,000 years after the creation of mankind, followed by 1,000 years of peace and harmony.
 It is a very popular belief accepted by certain premillennialists who usually promote young Earth creationism.

 The view takes the stance that each millennium is actually a day according to God (as found in Psalm 90:4 and 2 Peter 3:8), and that eventually at the end of the 6,000 years since the creation, Jesus will return.
-It teaches that the 7th millennium is actually called the Sabbath Millennium, in which Jesus will ultimately set up his perfect kingdom and allow his followers to rest.
-The Sabbath Millennium is believed to be synonymous with the Millennial Reign of Christ that is found in Revelation 20:1-6.
+It teaches that the 7th millennium is actually called the Sabbath Millennium (in parallel to the Genesis account of the 6 days of creation followed by the Sabbath day of rest); in the Sabbath Millennium Jesus will ultimately set up his perfect kingdom and allow his followers to rest.
+The Sabbath Millennium is believed to be synonymous with the Millennial Reign of Christ as depicted in Revelation 20:1-6.